-To develop our literacy The English team have identified the texts for 2 strategy by ensuring our Reading Canon to ensure the text that all pupils in years 7- difficulty is appropriate to practice the skills, 10 are reading 3 times engage with the text and ensure enough per week in Form Time; challenge to improve reading comprehension.
-The class read the text together with the teacher leading the reading and the discussion J and D Murphy, Thinking Reading: What every secondary teacher needs to know about reading, John Catt, 2018 Learning Support team Extra reading intervention is provided to 2 to ensure that all pupils pupils with a reading age below their in years 7-9 whose chronological age to ensure they have reading age is below their chronological age focused and appropriate support to catch up receive additional https://education.org/euroatformdetics.com reading support https://educationendowmentfoundation.org.uk/education-evidence/teaching-learning- toolkit/reading-comprehension-strategies
+To develop our reading The English team have identified the texts for 2 programme to ensure all our Reading Canon to ensure the text pupils in Years 7-9 have difficulty is appropriate to practice the skills, weekly reading lessons engage with the text and ensure enough challenge to improve reading comprehension.
+The class read the text together with the teacher leading the reading and the discussion J and D Murphy, Thinking Reading: What every secondary teacher needs to know about reading, John Catt, 2018 Phonics programme for Extra reading intervention is provided to 2 all pupils on NGRT pupils with a reading age below their Stanine 1. chronological age to ensure they have Reading Programme focused and appropriate support to catch up for all pupils on NGRT Stanines 2 and 3 https://educationendowmentfoundation.org.u k/education-evidence/teaching-learning- toolkit/reading-comprehension-strategies